Usertestsk/Secrets_in_env/README.md

 # Secrets_in_env

-1. Create an .env file with secrets to be stored in /etc/nginx/.htpasswd
+1. Create an .env file with secrets to be stored in /etc/nginx/.htpasswd.
+Note: This .env directory wont be copied to your Github - use lastpass instead.

 2. Enable BuildKit: